keldibekovulugbek/kabutar-WPF/README.md

 Open the `Kabutar.Frontend.sln` file in Visual Studio 2022.

 ### 3️⃣ Run the Application
-- Select the target platform (Android or Windows) from the dropdown in Visual Studio.
+- Select the target platform (Windows) from the dropdown in Visual Studio.
 - Press the `Run` button or use `F5`.
 - The app will launch in the selected emulator or your local machine.